dnnsharp/excel/en/serialize_to_excel_from_entity_list.md

 **File password** - will add a password to the whole file, this way other users will not be able to see the content of the file.

-**Worksheet password** -will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.
+**Worksheet password** - will add a password to the excel worksheet, now users are able to see the content of the file but are not able to edit it.

+**Folder** - select the destination where the file will be stored.

 This extension is also available for DNN Api Endpoint and Sharp Scheduler.